-Rouge Valley Health System (RVHS) and Lakeridge Health (LH) understand the importance of local health system integration.
-It is not only embedded as part of their organizational histories, but a key driver of current collaborations and partnerships between the two hospitals.
-However, more recently, given the unprecedented challenges in the health care system, it is recognized that local system transformation is needed to drive and sustain quality, accessible and equitable health services in the Durham community.
+Rouge Valley Health System (RVHS) and The Scarborough Hospital (TSH) are partners in the relentless focus of improving the health equity and patient outcomes for their communities.
+For many years, RVHS and TSH have worked together to identify opportunities for further collaboration and explore models for greater integration.
+However, more recently, given the unprecedented challenges in the health care system, it is recognized that local system transformation is needed to drive and sustain quality, accessible and equitable health services in the Scarborough community.
 Since 2013, deliberate integration efforts within the region have focused on this need for bold change - to rethink and reorganize how health care is governed and delivered for better patient outcomes.

-Following the unsuccessful Leading for Patients facilitated integration process between RVHS and The Scarborough Hospital (TSH) in 2013-14, the momentum for change and will for local system transformation remains unabated.
-In 2015, Dr. Eric Hoskins, the Minister of Health and Long-Term Care created the Scarborough/West Durham Expert Panel (Panel) to "develop a plan to address how hospitals in the region can work together to deliver acute health care programs and services in a way that meets the needs of local residents.1" The Panel was also to provide recommendations on program and service integration, as well as infrastructure needs.
-Based on the resulting Panel report and recommendations publically released in December 2015, the Minister wrote a letter, in May 2016, to the Board Chairs of RVHS, TSH, and LH confirming his endorsement of the recommendations and, specifically, highlighting the path forward with regard to governance structure:
+Following the Leading for Patients facilitated integration process in 2013-14, the momentum for change and will for local system transformation remains unabated.
+In 2015, Dr. Eric Hoskins, the Minister of Health and Long-Term Care, created the Scarborough/West Durham Expert Panel (Panel) to "develop a plan to address how hospitals in the region can work together to deliver acute health care programs and services in a way that meets the needs of local residents.17 The Panel was also to provide recommendations on program and service integration, as well as infrastructure needs.
+Based on the resulting Panel report and recommendations publicly released in December 2015, the Minister wrote a letter, in May 2016, to the Board Chairs of RVHS, TSH, and Lakeridge Health (LH) confirming his endorsement of the recommendations and, specifically, highlighting the path forward with regard to governance structure: